anoobbacker/ashci-automation-samples/cli-extn-ama/README.md

     ```

-6. To create Data Association Rule (DCR) add the below:
+6. To create Data Collection Rule (DCR) add the below:
     ```bash
     echo ""
     echo "Checking if DCR ${dcrName} exists" | tee -a $logfile